Weyl metrisability of two-dimensional projective structures: A complex geometry solution for Weyl metrisability

-As a corollary we have that \begin{corollary} Every projective surface $(M,[\nabla])$ locally admits a compatible Weyl structure $[g,\beta]$ for a flat Riemannian metric $g$. \end{corollary} \begin{proof} Since the statement is local we may assume that $M$ is oriented.
-For a given point $p \in M$, choose $q \in \mathcal{C}(M)$ with $\rho(q)=p$ and a coordinate neighborhood $U_p$.
-Let $\mu_1,\mu_2$ be a basis for the $(1,0)$-forms on $\rho^{-1}(U_p)$ as constructed in Lemma \ref{eds}.
-Using Lemma \ref{sub} there exists a complex $2$-submanifold $f : \Sigma \to \rho^{-1}(U_p)$ passing through $q$ for which Since the $\pi : B \to M$ pullback of a volume form on $M$ is a nowhere vanishing multiple of $\theta^1_0\wedge\theta^2_0$, the $\rho$ pullback of a volume form on $U_p$ is a nowhere vanishing multiple of $\Re(\mu_1)\wedge\Im(\mu_1)$ and hence $\rho \circ f : \Sigma \to U_p$ is a local diffeomorphism.
-Composing $f$ with the locally available inverse of this local diffeomorphism one gets a local section of the bundle of conformal inner products which is defined in a neighborhood of $p$ and which is a complex submanifold.
-With Theorem \ref{main} it follows that $[\nabla]$ locally admits a compatible Weyl structure $[g,\beta]$ for a Riemannian metric which we can assume to be flat. \end{proof}
+for every pair of vector fields $X,Y$ on $U\cap \tilde{U}$.
+In particular the choice of a basis of $g$-orthonormal vector fields implies $\varepsilon=0$.
+Thus~$\beta=\tilde{\beta}$ on $U \cap \tilde{U}$ and therefore, using a coordinate cover, $\beta$ extends to a well defined global $1$-form which proves the existence of a smooth Weyl connection on $M$ which is projectively equivalent to $\nabla$. \end{proof} Summarising the results found so far we have the main \begin{theorem} A conformal structure $[g]$ on an oriented projective surface $(M,[\nabla])$ is preserved by a $[\nabla]$-representative if and only if $[g] : M\to \mathcal{C}(M)$ is a holomorphic curve. \end{theorem} \begin{proof} This follows immediately from Lemma \ref{eds} and Proposition \ref{equiv2}. \end{proof} \begin{remark} It is easy to check that for a given projective structure $[\nabla]$ on $M$ every holomorphic curve $[g] : M \to \mathcal{C}(M)$ determines a unique Weyl connection which is projectively equivalent to $\nabla$.
+Theorem \ref{main} therefore gives a one-to-one correspondence between the Weyl connections on an oriented surface whose unparametrised geodesics are prescribed by a projective structure $[\nabla]$ and sections of the fibre bundle $\rho : \mathcal{C}(M) \to M$ which are holomorphic curves.
+Note also that a conformal structure $[g]$ on an oriented surface determines a unique complex structure whose holomorphic coordinates are given by orientation preserving isothermal coordinates for $[g]$.
+It follows that a conformal structure $[g]$ on an oriented projective surface $(M,[\nabla])$ is preserved by a $[\nabla]$-representative if and only if $[g] : M\to \mathcal{C}(M)$ is holomorphic with respect to the complex structure on $\mathcal{C}(M)$ and the complex structure on $M$ induced by $[g]$ and the orientation. \end{remark} \begin{corollary} An affine torsion-free connection $\nabla$ on a surface $M$ is locally projectively equivalent to a Weyl connection. \end{corollary} \begin{proof} Since the statement is local we may assume that $M$ is oriented.
+Let $(\pi : B \to M,\theta)$ be the Cartan geometry associated to $[\nabla]$.
+For a given point $p \in M$, choose $q \in \mathcal{C}(M)$ with $\rho(q)=p$ and a coordinate neighbourhood $U_p$.
+Let $\mu_1,\mu_2$ be a basis for the $(1,\!
+0)$-forms on $\rho^{-1}(U_p)$ as constructed in Lemma \ref{eds}.
+Using Lemma \ref{sub} there exists a complex $2$-submanifold $f : \Sigma \to \rho^{-1}(U_p)$ passing through $q$ for which $f^*(\Re(\mu_1)\wedge\Im(\mu_1))\neq 0$.
+Since the $\pi : B \to M$ pullback of a volume form on $M$ is a nowhere vanishing multiple of $\theta^1_0\wedge\theta^2_0$, the $\rho$ pullback of a volume form on $U_p$ is a nowhere vanishing multiple of $\Re(\mu_1)\wedge\Im(\mu_1)$ and hence $\rho \circ f : \Sigma \to U_p$ is a local diffeomorphism.
+Composing $f$ with the locally available inverse of this local diffeomorphism one gets a local section of the bundle of conformal inner products which is defined in a neighbourhood of $p$ and which is a holomorphic curve.
+Using Theorem \ref{main} it follows that $\nabla$ is locally projectively equivalent to a Weyl connection.\end{proof}